 Skills Format: The skills resume begins with a list of skills that relate to the job for which you are applying.
 The skills resume format is exceptionally useful when 1) you are applying for a job in a different field than your work experience, 2) you have large gaps in your work experience or 3) you have little of no paid work experience.

-The Combination or Functional Format: This format is useful in highlighting skills that are relevant to a particular field of work.
-It is best used to demonstrate improvement and achievement within a specific field of work.
+The Combination or Functional Format: This format is useful in highlighting skills relevant to a particular field of work.
+It is best used to demonstrate improvement and achievement within a specific field.

 Two other resume formats are: